ChoiConrad/CSC680-IOS-App-Dev-Project/README.md

 ### Features for Loan Calculator:
 The features of this application is to calculate monthly payments, time remaining on payments, Total money spent with the interest and compare it to buying it outright.
 However if a user wishes to have, for example certain monthly payment the app will offer how to achieve the certain monthly payments. the suggested payments will be structured suggested to least suggested in terms of suggested finance decisions.
-This application will be implementing the Worst methods on inputing information.
+This application will be implementing the Worst methods on inputing information to make it as difficult as possible for the users.

+### API for UI
+The api that I will be using for the UI is called Core Motion https://developer.apple.com/documentation/coremotion this is to utilize the gyroscope or orientation of the iphone to set the number.

 ### Rough UI of the Applications
 #![git] insert the png drawing in here.